-In late December 2023, BAT UKE received a request for arbitration proceedings from a customer/distributor in the Middle East, seeking damages of approximately US\$116 million (approximately £91 million).
-BAT UKE has submitted its response to the claim.
+In late December 2023, B.A.T (U.K. and Export) Limited ("BAT UKE") received a request for arbitration proceedings from a customer/distributor in the Middle East.
+In February 2024, the claimants joined British American Tobacco ME DMCC ("BAT ME DMCC") to the arbitration proceedings.
+The claimants filed their Statement of Claim in August 2023, seeking damages of approximately US\$118 million (approximately £94 million).
+BAT UKE and BAT ME DMCC filed their statement of defence in February 2025 and the proceedings are continuing.